FAQ

 • I HAVE ALREADY APPLIED TO THE CARTIER WOMEN’S INITIATIVE IN THE PAST BUT MY BUSINESS WAS NOT SELECTED.
 MAY I APPLY AGAIN THIS YEAR?

-• If your business was not selected in any prior edition, you may apply again this year.
-We consider all applicants that have been selected as fellows to be ineligible for future editions.
+If your business was not selected in any prior edition, you may apply again this year.
+All applicants that have been selected as fellows or into any other Cartier entrepreneurship programs are ineligible to apply for future editions.

 • IS MY INFORMATION CONFIDENTIAL?